nyllewin/fixchat/readme.md

     -- set this up for yourself im not gonna bother with UI -- add if statements like this where the charname is the charname you want to run it for and get..
 4hed ..
-    -- the ChatFrameX from either logging in or calling the function like this /run FUckblizzard() in your chat
+    -- the ChatFrameX from either logging in or calling the function like this /fixchat in your chat

     -- ChatFrame_RemoveChannel removes a channel from being visible for that frame,..
     -- it does NOT leave the channel so you can always toggle them back manually via default UI or idk in here or whatev